oliverbutler/simple-task-engine/README.md

-# TaskMaple
+# SimpleTaskEngine

-A simple Dockerized Go app, which you point to a MySQL/PgSQL database table, commonly named `task_pool`, which has a certain accepted shape, this table is then processed by the `TaskMaple` instance.
+A simple Dockerized Go app, which you point to a MySQL/PgSQL database table, commonly named `task_pool`, which has a certain accepted shape, this table is then processed by the `SimpleTaskEngine` instance.

-Upon picking up a task, the `TaskMaple` instance will initiate a POST request to the configured HTTP destination, your application, usually expected to live behind a load balancer (e.g. hitting an ALB which has a ECS instance cluster behind it), then responds synchronously with either the task failure, or the task success.
+Upon picking up a task, the `SimpleTaskEngine` instance will initiate a POST request to the configured HTTP destination, your application, usually expected to live behind a load balancer (e.g. hitting an ALB which has a ECS instance cluster behind it), then responds synchronously with either the task failure, or the task success.

-Using HTTP is admittedly not the most efficient technology, however, it is extremely simple, and allows for the use of `TaskMaple` in pretty much any small to medium production environment.
+Using HTTP is admittedly not the most efficient technology, however, it is extremely simple, and allows for the use of `SimpleTaskEngine` in pretty much any small to medium production environment.

 ## Features

 ### Task Insertion

-`TaskMaple` owns the post-insertion logic around picking up tasks, handling exponential back-offs, throttling based on load, and updating the DB to mark success/failure.
+`SimpleTaskEngine` owns the post-insertion logic around picking up tasks, handling exponential back-offs, throttling based on load, and updating the DB to mark success/failure.

-The insertion of tasks is left entirely up to you, this on one hand, gives you flexibility to BYOORM (Bring your own ORM), or insert with RawSQL, or insert from a no-code autoamtion, `TaskMaple` does not care.
+The insertion of tasks is left entirely up to you, this on one hand, gives you flexibility to BYOORM (Bring your own ORM), or insert with RawSQL, or insert from a no-code autoamtion, `SimpleTaskEngine` does not care.

 There are many permutations of how companies may do this, theres no one-size-fits-all solution, so we leave this up to you.